Powered by Oracle

 Backup and Recovery

 When the database is backed up, all APEX meta data is also backed up - with no extra effort for the DBA.
 Database redo logs contain data as well as meta data.
-Any recovery will also include data and Application Express applications.
+Any recovery will also include data and Oracle APEX applications.
 APEX simply benefits from the normal database operations.

 In most cases, a monitoring and management infrastructure is already in place for Oracle Database.
-When a database is managed using Oracle Enterprise Manager, Application Express is simply a part of this and benefits from existing operational procedures and concepts.
+When a database is managed using Oracle Enterprise Manager, APEX is simply a part of this and benefits from existing operational procedures and concepts.

 In this architecture, a multitenant container database can hold many pluggable databases.
 An existing database can simply be adopted with no application changes required.
 Oracle Multitenant fully complements other options, including Oracle Real Application Clusters and Oracle Active Data Guard.